fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

-# Tendermint Verifiable Computation and Storage Demo
+# Tendermint Verifiable Computations and Storage Demo

 This demo application shows how verifiable computations might be processed by a distributed cluster of nodes.
 It comes with a set of hardcoded operations that can be invoked by the client.
 Each requested operation is computed by every (ignoring failures or Byzantine cases) cluster node, and if any node disagrees with the computation outcome it can submit a dispute to an external Judge.